pivv/blind-checkers/README.md

 # Blind Checkers

-This repository is related to the term project of Computational Modeling class in Seoul National University.
-The goal of the project is to create an artificial intelligence of "Blind Checkers" to be explained.
-Anyone who does not attend the class can also play Blind Checkers through this repository.
+**This repository is related to the term project of Computational Modeling class in Seoul National University.** The goal of the project is to create an artificial intelligence of "Blind Checkers" to be explained.
+Anyone who does not attend the class can also enjoy Blind Checkers through this repository.

 ## Introduction